troberts-28/react-native-timer-picker/README.md

 A simple, flexible, performant duration picker component for React Native apps 🔥

-Great for timers, alarms and duration inputs ⏰🕰️⏳
+Great for timers, alarms and duration inputs.

 Works with Expo and bare React Native apps.